akshatmittal1/SIMPLE-CHATBOT/README.md

 and remove data file and also remove some code part to make proper chatbot

-also set manually bd,bg,fg,height, weighth etc in config
+Also set manually bd,bg,fg,height, weighth etc in config

+In repositary 3 jpg file is output of program

+1 ico file is used in code to set icon of tk window

+1 png file is used to create image button in softwre

+2 json file which store data in dictinary form